 Thursday of Holy Week

-On Maundy Thursday Jesus spiritually gives his body and blood to his disciples at the Last Supper, instituting communion for all people who would follow him.
-He shares his last words with them, teaching them to abide in his love like a branch in a vine, and praying for them and us too!
-In the Garden of Gethsemane he watches and prays to prepare for his cross.
-(John 13-17, Matt.
-26:17-46)
+On Maundy Thursday Jesus spiritually gives his body and blood to his disciples at the Last Supper.
+He institutes communion for all people who would follow him (Matt.
+26:17-30).
+He washes their feet, shares his last words with them, teaches them to abide in his love like a branch in a vine, and prays for them and us too (John 13-17).
+Then in the Garden of Gethsemane he travails in prayer to prepare for his cross (Matt.
+26:31-46).

 This is a painful day for Jesus.
 He’s betrayed by Judas.
 He predicts that Peter will deny him three times.
-In the garden his apostles all fall asleep when he asks them to support him in night prayer.
-And as he travails in prayer he is assaulted and nearly killed by Satan.
+In the garden his apostles all fall asleep after he’s asked for their prayers.
+He agonizes in prayer as he takes on the weight of the cross and sweats drops of blood.
+He’s assaulted by Satan and nearly killed.

 Friday of Holy Week